epiforecasts/slack_bot/README.md

 # slack_bot
-The source code for our friendly EpiForecasts bot
+The source code for our grumpy EpiForecasts bot